icerpc/icerpc-csharp/examples/README.md

 ### [Telemetry](./Telemetry/)

-The Telemetry example shows how to use the telemetry interceptor and middleware and how to integrated them with [OpenTelemetry](https://opentelemetry.io/) to export traces to [Zipkin][2].
+The Telemetry example shows how to use the telemetry interceptor and middleware and how to integrate them with [OpenTelemetry](https://opentelemetry.io/) to export traces to [Zipkin][2].

 ### [Upload](./Upload/)